-Also, no one knows whether douching after a condom breaks might send the AIDS virus into areas where it might enter the body more easily, and some types of douche might also cause irritation that could make it easier for the virus to enter.
-This is an area where we just don't know for sure, so more research on HIV in women could be a big help.
+Also, no one knows whether douching after a condom breaks might send the virus into areas where it might enter the body more easily, and some types of douche might also cause irritation that could make it easier for the virus to enter.
+This is an area where we just don't know for sure.

 If a condom breaks during sex, contact a medical provider or go to an emergency room as soon as possible.
 There are medications that can help prevent HIV transmission if taken soon after exposure.
 (See frequently asked questions about postexposure prophylaxis [PEP])